Meine persönliche Mission (outdated)

-Humans today are a thousand times better informed than they were 10 or 20 years ago.
-Our Smartphones are just a digital extentiosion of us and all the information in the world is just a few finger tips away.
-What’s changed is not only the way we communicate or the way we learn and get information, it’s the whole thing that is going through a massive transformation.
+In 2020, humans are a thousand times better informed than they were just 30 years ago.
+Our smartphones are just a digital extention of us and all the information in the world is just a few finger tips away.
+What’s changed is not only the way we communicate or the way we learn and get information, it’s much more that is going through a massive transformation.

-Reading this means means you live in Germany or a country with similar standards.
+If you are reading this, it means means you live in Germany or a country with similar standards.
 Then you are most likely just very different from your parents.
 It means what you care about is not security but freedom, not stability but variability.
-At least that’s how I feel about my friends and peers, the whole generation between 1985 and 1995, the kids you call young professionals today.
+At least that’s how I feel about my friends and peers, the whole generation between 1985 and 1995, the punks that were just kids a couple years ago.

 A short intro to generation Y

-While older generations were predefined by a strong social framework, the generation of internet and social media grows up with at least ten times the opportunities.
+While older generations were predefined by a strong social framework, the generation of internet and social media grows up with at least 10x the opportunities.
 On top of having many opportunities, it is far easier to visualize our dream life, because we can find and follow role models online and get a taste of their life by consuming the content they put on their social media profiles.
 Do you know how much some 15 year old kids make playing video games?
 Right!
 Perhaps more than you!

-But why is it so different?
-The history of your parents and family is far less important today than it used to.
+But why is life so different?
 Back then, if your dad was a farmer, you would most likely become a farmer too, or at least someone who works with his hands.
 Today, if your dad is a farmer, good for him.
 But you’re not predefined to step in his shoes.
 You can still become a web developer, an Entrepreneur, a lawyer, a psychologist, or a digital nomad.
 It’s as easy as it sounds, isn’t it?

 Yes it is.
 I believe today it is really true that everbody can become anything.
 But on the other hand, it is not.
 What doesn’t change is that you still have to devote time to build your life.
-You still have to put those 10.000 hours of energy into learning to become good and develop a valuable set of skills.
-This is especially true if you want to build your own company.
+You still have to put those 10.000 hours of energy into developing a valuable set of skills and into becoming really good in what you do.